vs Rust

 Loft

-// No generic functions — must write a version per type
+// Must write a version per type:

 fn max_int(a: integer, b: integer) -> integer {